 The simplest stainless steels are based on 10.5% - 13% chromium additions, and although they have the lowest corrosion resistance within the family of stainless steels, they offer significant advantages over the conventional painted or galvanised carbon steels.
-The FERRITIC grades shown in Table 3 are generally restricted to use in sections below about 3 mm thickness because they have limited toughness when welded.
+The FERRITIC grades shown in Table 3-1 are generally restricted to use in sections below about 3 mm thickness because they have limited toughness when welded.
 Grade 1.4003 is compositionally balanced to give improved properties in the welded condition compared with the standard ferritic grades.
 It can be therefore be used at much greater thicknesses up to 50 mm.

 The most widely used types of stainless steel are based on 17 - 18% chromium and 8 - 11% nickel additions.
 This combination of alloying elements results in a modification of the crystal structure of iron, compared with that of standard structural carbon steels.
 As a result, these AUSTENITIC stainless steels have, in addition to their corrosion resistance, different yielding and forming characteristics, together with significantly better toughness over a wide range of temperatures, compared with standard structural grades.
-Their corrosion performance can be further enhanced by additions of molybdenum, tungsten and nitrogen.
-The relative effect of these elements is reflected in the equation:
+Their corrosion performance can be further enhanced by additions of molybdenum.